randomdevelopmenthub/font-file-css/README.md

-# What's in the middle school bullying is this?!
+# What in the middle school bullying is this?!
 This is just a project I'm doing for my own use due to having too little of a choice when using fonts in CSS.

 # How do I use this??